Acorzo1983/AliveHunter/README.md

 go run AliveHunter.go -l domains.txt -p proxy.txt
 ```

-The result will be saved in a file called `url_alive.txt`.
+The result will be saved in a file called `domains_alive.txt`.

 ## Contributing